 And so far this is exactly what happened.
 Prices resisted the temptation to tumble while at the same time struggling to find the energy to continue higher.

-Sign up for FREE Email Alerts to get profitable insights like these delivered to your inbox.
+Sign up for FREE Email Alerts to get profitable insights like these delivered to your inbox every week.

 What’s a good trade worth to you?

 For less than $1/day, have profitable analysis like this delivered to your inbox every day during market hours